 To be eligible for this statewide program, participants must live in West Virginia and have a disability, which can be a result of the natural process of aging.
 The disability must be expected to continue for a minimum of 12 months and must be significant enough that it requires the individual to receive assistance in order to complete their activities of daily living, such as eating, dressing, bathing or basic mobility.
 Examples of disabilities that would meet the eligibility requirements include Alzheimer’s, Multiple Sclerosis, Cerebral Palsy, spinal cord injuries, traumatic brain injuries, severe arthritis, and severe heart conditions.

 Individuals must not be eligible to receive Medicaid services.
-This means the program has lower income limits that change based on the applicant's constituent group (an elderly individual has different criteria than a younger adult).
-Generally speaking, as of 2019, to receive personal care from WV Medicaid at home for aging persons requires their monthly income not exceed $2,313 (300% of the Federal Benefit Rate).
-Their countable assets (which exclude home equity) not exceed $2,000.
+This means the program has lower income limits that change based on the applicant’s constituent group (an elderly individual has different criteria than a younger adult).
+Generally speaking, as of 2022, to receive personal care from West Virginia Medicaid at home for aging persons requires their monthly income not exceed $2,523 (300% of the Federal Benefit Rate).
+Their countable assets (which excludes an applicant’s primary home, given his / her home equity interest is not greater than $636,000) cannot exceed $2,000.
 Persons under these limits will be eligible for Medicaid, and therefore, are not eligible for the Ron Yost Program.

 Ron Yost also has fixed upper income limits, above which financial assistance is not provided.
-The latest published information, as of 2019, sets the annual upper income limit at $37,999.
+The latest published information, as of 2022, sets the annual upper income limit at $37,999.
+(This limit has remained the same for the last several years).
 However, expenses related to one’s disability can be deducted from their income.

-Funding is provided on a sliding scale.
+Funding is provided on a sliding scale, which has also remained consistent for the last several years.
 Those with larger discrepancies between their expenses and incomes are eligible for more assistance and will receive priority.
 For instance, those with an annual income under $21,999 are reimbursed the maximum allocated hourly wage for care assistance, those with an income between $34,000 and $34,999 are reimbursed 46% of the allocated maximum hourly wage for care assistance, and those with income between $37,000 and $37,999 are reimbursed 13% of the maximum allocated hourly wage for care assistance.